Stages of an Employment Lawsuit

 This is an opportunity for each side to present their case to a jury.
 Employment law trials usually last 2-3 days, although some can take over a week.
 Each side presents their case, after which each side gives a closing argument.
 The judge then instructs the jury on the law (what laws apply and what each law actually means).

 During deliberations, the jury decides questions of fact (what version of events should be believed).
 The jury then applies these facts to the law (as given to them by the judge).
 The jury’s verdict ultimately decides who wins.

 In some cases involving very complex facts or nuanced areas of law, the parties may agree to have the judge decide both the facts and law.
 This is referred to as a bench trial.7.
 Appeals

 If the trial judge commits a reversible error (e.g., gives the jury a misleading instruction), the losing party may appeal to an appellate court to have the issue fixed.
 In Tennessee, the federal appeals court is the Sixth Circuit Court of Appeals.
 Appeals can take over a year and can increase costs significantly.

-If you believe you have an employment law claim, contact Nashville employment lawyer Curt Masker for a free and confidential consultation at 615-823-1737 or email@example.com.
+If you believe you have an employment law claim, contact Nashville employment lawyer Curt Masker for an online case review at 615-200-0241 or email@example.com.